 Open → 24 hours

 These are just some of the best places we recommend to visit in Dalat.
-It is a truly unique place and, even though it has all the elements of traditional Vietnamese town, it has a genuine inspirational, creative and innovative side that is to be seen in its quirky architecture and design all around.
+It is a truly unique place.
+Even though it has all the elements of traditional Vietnamese town, has a genuine inspirational, creative and innovative side.
+Moreover considering its quirky architecture and design all around.

-Da Lat is one of our favorite places in Vietnam and we highly recommend it to anyone who likes mountains, outdoors, nature and quirky architecture.
+Da Lat is one of our favorite places in Vietnam.
+We highly recommend it to anyone who likes mountains, outdoors, nature and quirky architecture.

 ⇣⇣⇣⇣IF YOU LIKE IT, PIN IT⇣⇣⇣⇣